 Participants

-parent-child dyads, who had previously participated in a of the (Gridley, Hutchings & Baker-Henningham, 2013, 2015; Griffiths, Hutchings & Jones, 2011), were assessed for eligibility for the current study.
-Inclusion criteria specified that at the pre-intervention assessment dyads were living in a area, the child was aged between 10 and 36 months, the parent spoke English as their first language, and provided consent to being videotaped interacting with their children.
+Eighty-one parent-child dyads, who had previously participated in a RCT of the ITPTP (Gridley, Hutchings & Baker-Henningham, 2013, 2015; Griffiths, Hutchings & Jones, 2011), were assessed for eligibility for inclusion in the current study.
+Inclusion criteria specified that at the pre-intervention assessment dyads were living in a FS area in Wales, the child was aged between 10 and 36 months, the parent spoke English as their first language, and provided consent to being videotaped interacting with their children.

 Pre-intervention data was available for 68 parent-child dyads, 46 dyads had been assigned to the intervention condition, whilst 22 had been assigned to the wait-list control condition.
 Randomisation had been conducted immediately following pre-intervention assessment using a two to one computer generated randomisation stratified for child age and gender.
-Parents had a mean age of 28.93 years (SD = 6.52, range = 29) and were primarily mothers (n = 66/68).
+Parents/primary carers had a mean age of 28.93 years (SD = 6.52, range = 29) and were primarily mothers (n = 66/68).
 Children had a mean age of 21.37 months (SD = 6.59, range = 23) and 59% (n = 40) of the sample were boys whilst 41% were girls.

-Post-intervention assessments were conducted at x-month follow up, approximately three months after the end of the intervention.
+Post-intervention assessments were conducted at six-month follow up, approximately three months after the end of the intervention.
 Post-intervention data was only available for 55 dyads; 37 intervention and 18 control.
 Consequently, the child language data reported here relates to a smaller sample of 55 children consisting of 35 boys and 20 girls who were aged 21.38 months (SD = 6.69, range = 23).

 Procedure